deanwampler/spark-scala-tutorial/tutorial/src/index.md

 -i ... input    Read this input source (default: data/kjvdat.txt).
 -o ... output   Write to this output location (default: output/kjvdat-wc3).
 -m ... master   local, local[k], etc. as discussed previously.
+-q | --quiet    Suppress some informational output.
 ```

 You can try different variants of `local[k]`, but keep k less than the number of cores in your machine.
 The `input` and `master` arguments are basically the same things we discussed for `WordCount2`, but the `output` argument is used slightly differently.
-As we'll see, we'll output the results using a different mechanism than before, so the `output/kjvdat-wc3` (or your override) will be converted to file (not a Hadoop-style directory) `output/kjvdat-wc3-${now}.txt`, where `now` will be the current timestamp.
+As we'll see, we'll output the results using a different mechanism than before, so the `output/kjvdat-wc3` (or your override) will be converted to file (not a Hadoop-style directory) `output/kjvdat-wc3-${now}.txt`, where `${now}` will be replaced with the current timestamp.
+The `quiet` option is mostly for the automated tests benefit.

 When you specify an input path for Spark, you can specify `bash`-style "globs" and even a list of them.